Gil Ofarim: anti-Semitism incident in a hotel in Leipzig | - UNLV The Rebel Yell

 Leipzig (AP) – Musician Gil Ofarim claims he was the victim of an anti-Semitic incident at a hotel in Leipzig.

 The singer reported visibly moved in an Instagram video posted Tuesday that an employee of the “Westin Leipzig” asked him at the reception to wrap his necklace with a Star of David pendant.
 Then he can register.
-A guest also told him, “Pack it up.
+“Someone from the area” was also called: “Pack the star”.

 Ofarim said other guests were preferred in the long line at the hotel reception.
 When he asked the hotel clerk why the others were preferred, he replied, “To straighten the line.
 Then he asked her to wrap the Star of David.